project-open-data/project-open-data.github.io/data-model.md

 ## Interface Definition Document (IDD)
 The Interface Definition Document (IDD) provides an overview of the award specific data elements and explains how the data will be reported or collected.
 Some data elements will be pulled from government-wide intermediary systems for procurement data, recipient attributes and sub award information.
 The IDD also includes data elements submitted by agency systems for financial assistance awards.

 The IDD features the elements related to:

-- File D1 – Award and Awardee Attributes (Procurement)- File D2 – Award and Awardee Attributes (Financial Assistance)- File E – Additional Awardee Attributes- File F – Sub-award Attributes
+- File D1 – Award and Awardee Attributes (Procurement)
+- File D2 – Award and Awardee Attributes (Financial Assistance)
+- File E – Additional Awardee Attributes
+- File F – Sub-award Attributes

 Download the [IDD v1.1 (Updated 9/27/2017)]({{site.baseurl}}/assets/docs/DAIMS_IDD_v1.1.xlsx)